 The city of Healdsburg is nestled into the Northern part of Sonoma at the convergence of the vineyard and winery rich Dry Creek, Alexander and Russian River Valleys.
 It offers a picturesque location, just 65 miles north of the Golden Gate Bridge and San Francisco, and surrounded by more than 60 wineries and hundreds of acres of premium vineyards.
 The city is larger than many others in the region with 11,000 people calling it home.
 Offering a lot of historic charm, properties range from modest cottages and bungalows, to beautifully restored late 19thcentury Victorians.
-Luxury and vineyard estates can be found in the surrounding areas.
+Luxury and vineyard estates can be found in the surrounding areas, ideal for those looking for Healdsburg real estate.

 First settled by Native Americans of the Pomo people, this idyllic wine country community was founded in 1857 and incorporated nearly a decade later.
 The extension of the Northwestern Pacific Railroad into Healdsburg in 1872 was a game changer that brought commerce, agriculture and visitors.
 The Healdsburg of today was built around the 19th century town square, complete with a park and bandstand.